furechan/mintalib/docs/index.md

 pip install mintalib
 ```

 Mintalib requires Python 3.11 or newer.
-Prebuilt `cp311-abi3` wheels are available for regular CPython on Linux (x86_64 and ARM64), macOS (Intel and Apple silicon), and Windows (x64), so supported installations do not need a local C compiler.
+Prebuilt `cp311-abi3` wheels are available for regular CPython on Linux (x86_64 and ARM64), macOS (Intel and Apple silicon), and Windows (x64), so supported installations do not need a local compiler chain.

 ## Quick Start